 The things we discuss stay inside my office, with a few exceptions.
 If I have concerns about harm to you or other people, or hear about child or elder abuse, I am required to share that information.
 I may also share information if required by law, and when seeking professional supervision.
 Outside of these circumstances, I may only share your information as consented by you.

 What types of issues do you work with?

 I specialize in working with individuals who are coping with medical issues.
 I also work with mental health issues such as grief, anxiety, trauma, depression, obsessive-compulsive disorder, spiritual/existential issues, life transitions, and family or relationship problems.

 Do you work with adolescents?

-Yes, at this time I am accepting adolescent clients.
+Yes, at this time I am accepting adolescent clients ages 16 and older.
 Please call with further questions.

 Do you accept insurance?

 I do not accept insurance.
 This provides you with an added layer of privacy, since insurance companies require a diagnosis and access to case notes.
 This also allows me as your therapist to focus on providing quality care to you.

 I am able to provide you with a superbill if you would like to contact your insurance company directly.
 Some plans will provide out-of-network reimbursement.
 I can also accept HSA/FSA cards.

 What is your cancellation policy?